 Bacterial vaginosis (BV) is an infection that happens when the normal balance of bacteria in your vagina is disrupted.
 This can cause abnormal vaginal discharge.
 BV can be treated with a course of antibiotics.

 You can request BV treatment from ZAVA without needing an appointment.
-Simply fill out a questionnaire and one of our doctors will review your answers.
-If the BV treatment is suitable for you, we can send a digital prescription to your chosen pharmacy.
+Simply fill out a questionnaire, and one of our doctors will review your answers.
+If the BV treatment is suitable for you, we can send a digital prescription to your chosen pharmacy, or you can choose to get your medication delivered to your door.

 If you request this treatment before 4pm, we can send the prescription out on the same day.